Tewkesbury (constituency)

-Tewkesbury is a constituency in Gloucestershire represented in the House of Commons of the UK Parliament since 2024 by Cameron Thomas, a Liberal Democrat.
+Tewkesbury is a constituency in Gloucestershire represented in the House of Commons of the UK Parliament since 2024 by Cameron Thomas, who currently sits as an independent MP but was initially elected as a Liberal Democrat.

 History

 1610 to 1918

 Tewkesbury existed in this period, first in the parliamentary borough form.
 It returned two MPs until this was reduced to one in 1868, then saw itself become instead a larger county division under the Redistribution of Seats Act 1885, before it was abolished in 1918.